ttran9/comp-build-tracker/README.md

 once the functionality is working.
     - I will also be writing unit tests for the back-end portion of the code I implement as I want to get more practice using JUnit because although I have exposure to it, I still need to greatly improve my skill set.

-# Notes for the specific branch (computer-build-frontend)
+# Notes for the specific branch (master)

+- The computer-build-backend/frontend branches have both been merged in.
 - I have added some tests for the ComputerBuild object to test some of the basic functions ranging from retrieving, creating, deleting, and updating computer builds.
 - For this update I decided not to test some of the services such as BuildNoteService and OverclockingNote service because